Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 This is where the Later vs Buffer decision gets straightforward for a lot of people.

-For teams that need all seven major platforms — Instagram, Facebook, LinkedIn, X/Twitter, YouTube, TikTok, and Threads — neither tool covers everything natively.
+For teams that need all eight major platforms — Instagram, Facebook, LinkedIn, X/Twitter, YouTube, TikTok, and Threads — neither tool covers everything natively.
 That's one of the reasons tools with broader cross-posting support have gained traction in the past year.

 Visual planning and grid preview